SachinMaharana/ceph-ansible-custom/README.md

-# ceph-ansible

-Ansible playbooks for Ceph, the distributed filesystem.

-Please refer to our hosted documentation here: http://docs.ceph.com/ceph-ansible/master/

-You can view documentation for our `stable-*` branches by substituting `master` in the link above for the name of the branch.
-For example: http://docs.ceph.com/ceph-ansible/stable-3.0/

 # Documentation

 Please refer the following repo to create VM's for ceph-cluster creation in AWS.
 As this is for testing and learning creation of ceph cluster, this setup shouldn't be used for prodcution purpose.